- Assured by the CPD Certification Service

 - Comes with a dashboard to monitor course completion

 - Course and dashboard can be accessed 24/7

-The aim of this course is to provide awareness of safeguarding vulnerable adults so you can understand more about your legal responsibilities and how to protect vulnerable adults from harm.
+The aim of this course is to provide awareness of safeguarding vulnerable adults so you can understand more about your legal responsibilities, the role of the designated safeguarding lead, the role of social care, the importance of safer recruitment and how to protect vulnerable adults from harm.

 By the end of this course, learners will be aware of:

-- Why they need to know about safeguarding vulnerable adults
+- Why they need to know about vulnerable adults

 - The term safeguarding and its meaning

 - The key legislation surrounding safeguarding and their legal responsibilities

 - The role and responsibilities of the Designated Safeguarding Lead

 - Identifying signs of abuse and risk factors involved